Class Type: The Play Class Level: All Experience Levels Welcome

 Participants must register to join this class, Sign Up at the bottom of the page.

 Sound design and music are a language.
-When we run out of words and pictures, we rely on sound to coax emotion, describe an environment, create a world, and tell a story.
-In the last few decades with the explosion of film and tv, sound has become more integral than ever in telling stories.
-How can playwrights best serve the sound of their play or even of a character, without encroaching on the audience’s imagination or a designer’s creativity?
+When we run out of words and pictures, we rely on sound to coax emotion, create a world, and tell a story.
+In the last few decades, with the explosion of film and tv, sound has become more integral than ever in telling stories.
+And in this era of COVID, audio plays are more important than ever.
+How can playwrights best serve the sound of their play or even of a character without encroaching on the audience’s imagination or a designer’s creativity?
 This seminar will address the language, development, and process of sound in playwrighting and performance.

 PostScript: Katharine Horowitz is a theatrical sound designer, composer, and teaching artist in Minneapolis, MN.
 Since 2000, she has designed critically-acclaimed and award-winning shows for many theatres in the Twin Cities and Midwest region.
 Katharine is a professional member of the Theatrical Sound Designers and Composers Association, and a 2017 McKnight Theatre Artist Fellow at the Playwrights' Center.

 Questions?
-Email Education Coordinator, H. Adam Harris, at firstname.lastname@example.org
+Email Membership & Development Coordinator, Alayna Barnes, at email@example.com